Western US Road Trip: A California to Montana Itinerary

 📱 Download a few apps to help you plan your road trip!
 The GoWhee app is perfect for finding fun, kid-friendly activities along the way.
 AllTrails is our app for looking at trail reports and seeing if the trail is kid-friendly.
 Harvest Hosts for lodging.
 Also, don’t forget to download GuideAlong audio tours to learn about the areas you’re road-tripping to while driving.

-Detailed Itinerary for a Western US Road Trip from California to Montana
+Detailed itinerary for a Western US road trip from California to Montana

 Day 1: Sacramento to Winnemucca Sand Dunes: